trongaus/trongaus.github.io/_posts/2016-08-05-cause-somebody-stole-my-car-radio.markdown

 **Stuff You Should Know**

-I don't love this podcast as much as the two above, mainly just because of the style of it- it's slower and the hosts tend to go off on tangents when I just want to hear the information itself. *But* they did have this one super random episode that I loved, and I'm still searching for move like it.
+I don't love this podcast as much as the two above, mainly just because of the style of it- it's slower and the hosts tend to go off on tangents when I just want to hear the information itself. *But* they did have this one super random episode that I loved, and I'm still searching for more like it.

 This episode was *Why Are So Many Disembodied Feet Washing Ashore in British Columbia?* and it was seriously weird.
 Not gross, I promise, just quirky and weird and truly fascinating.
 I won't spoil the answer to the question for you, but you can give it a listen for yourself on their [website][SYSK].

 Okay well I think I'm done.
 If you read this far, thanks for putting up with my ramblings.
 Hopefully I'll have a more solidified idea to talk about in my next post.

-PEACE
+**PEACE**

 [Car Radio]: https://www.youtube.com/watch?v=92XVwY54h5k